Presentations/popcorn-js/docs/frameanimation.md

 ## Purpose ##

-Setting the Popcorn constructor’s option object property frameAnimation to true allows you to opt-in your playback to be managed by a requestAnimationFrame loop, resulting in up to 60 fps playback.
+Setting the Popcorn constructor's option object property frameAnimation to true allows you to opt-in your playback to be managed by a requestAnimationFrame loop, resulting in up to 60 fps playback.
 This will also grant the use of the frame callback method in any plugins that implement it.

 ## Options ##